RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[ddG monomer]] - Predict the change in stability (the ddG) of a monomeric protein induced by a point mutation.

+- [[flex ddG]] - Predict change in interaction energy at a protein-protein interface post-mutation.
+Benchmarked to work for single point mutations or sets of multiple mutations.
+Slower than some other protocols since more sampling is included, but is particularly useful for multiple mutations or small-to-large mutations in interfaces.

 - [[cartesian-ddg]] - A different version of ddg calculation, using Cartesian space sampling

 - [[Density map scoring]] - Score structures with electron density information.